-For general information about the financial aid process, applying for federal financial aid, grants, and loans, please visit the IU Indianapolis Office of Student Financial Services.
+For general information about the financial aid process, applying for federal financial aid, grants, and loans, please visit the IU Indianapolis Office of Financial Aid and Scholarships.

 Funding is also available through the university and the IU School of Nursing.
-Visit the IU Indianapolis Office of Student Scholarships and the IU Indianapolis Graduate Office for information about institutional awards.
+Visit the IU Indianapolis Graduate Office for information about institutional awards.